-This tub material is a very common and inexpensive option.
-This type of tub is constructed of steel sheeting that is then coated with porcelain enamel.
-This type of tub is heavier than acrylic or fiberglass but is much lighter-weight than old-fashioned enameled cast iron.
+Porcelain-enameled steel is a very common and often inexpensive option.
+It is constructed of steel sheeting that is coated with porcelain enamel.
+This type of tub is somewhat heavier than acrylic or fiberglass but is much lighter-weight than old-fashioned enameled cast iron.

 - Easy to clean

-- Surface can chip when objects are dropped
+- The surface can chip when objects are dropped

 - Rust tends to form with even the smallest chip